-I visited Toronto in July 2001, 2007, and 2008.
-This is such a huge city that it is impossible to see any more than a small fraction of it during any one visit.
-I plan to add more photographs to this site after additional visits to this city.
+I visited Toronto in 2001, 2007, 2008, 2016, and 2017.
+This is such a vast city that it is mpossible to see any more than a small fraction of it during any one visit.
+I will add more photographs to this page after additional visits to Canada's largest city.

 The Architectural Index for Ontario does not include any photographs, but it does include numerous citations to published architectural information about Toronto-area buildings.